Looking after children’s eye health at school

 Some eye conditions do not display any signs or symptoms, and children are usually not able to tell you if they can’t see well; they may find it difficult to explain any difficulties they’re or may not even know when their vision is not normal.
-Signs of excessive linking, rubbing, unusual head tilt, or excessively close viewing distance are worth a visit to an optometrist.
+Signs of excessive blinking, rubbing, unusual head tilt, or too-close viewing distances are worth a visit to an optometrist.

 We can keep an eye on our children, but the only way to know for sure if your child’s vision is 20/20, is to take your child for a sight test with an optometrist.
 In fact, we recommend that all children come and see one of our optometrists for a sight test around the age of three so that conditions are picked up and treated early.

 A sight test is a comprehensive check which can pick up many conditions, including colour vision defects, problems with the development of 3D vision and any need for glasses.

 Children’s eye tests are different from eye test for adults.
 As we need to test children’s’ eyes even if they are unable to read, the tests usually involve bright lights, coloured lenses or our optometrists use specially designed charts with shapes, pictures, or letters to match, or they use picture books and other visuals to test for colour blindness and how clearly your child can see.

 After the first test it is a good idea to return every two years.

 Paying for an eye test

 The New Zealand Ministry of Health can help pay for eye tests, eye patches and glasses for kids aged 15 years and under who have eyesight problems.